erroronline1/caro/readme.md

 ### Register

 The user register gives an overview of all registered users, also grouped by organizational units and permissions.
-Users can be sent a message directly from here.
+Users and whole units and permission groups can be sent a message directly from here.

 [Content](#content)